Is Coconut Oil Good for Health?

 Are the claims about coconut oil lowering cholesterol, blood pressure, heart diseases true?
 All the current information available on coconut oil makes us wonder whether the oil is the correct choice over others.
 Websites too are making larger than life claims of coconut oil’s many benefits such as helping promote weight loss, curing hypothyroidism among others.

-Coconut is a nutrient rich one seeded drupe.
+Coconut is a nutrient-rich one-seeded drupe.
 It is a good source of iron, phosphorus, zinc, and other minerals and vitamins.
 It is also a good source of protein and fiber, while containing a few naturally occurring sugars.
-Around 92% of coconut fat is saturated.
-This has lead to the belief that coconuts are ''bad for health'', particularly in relation to heart disease.
-Recent research however has established that most of the saturated fats in coconut are medium chain fatty acids whose properties and metabolism are different from saturated fats of animal origin.
+Around 92 percent of coconut fat is saturated.
+This has lead to the belief that coconuts are 'bad for health', particularly in relation to heart disease.
+Recent research, however, has established that most of the saturated fats in coconut are medium chain fatty acids whose properties and metabolism are different from saturated fats of animal origin.
 The lauric acid in coconut oil is used by the body to make disease-fighting fatty acid derivative monolaurin.

 Coconut oil, though saturated fat, is composed mostly of small and medium chain triglycerides (MCTs) as opposed to other saturated fats from animal fats which are long chain triglycerides (LCTs).